andizq/sf3dmodels/README.rst

 -------------------------

 The star-forming-regions repository includes a customised version of LIME v1.9.5, with additional routines for **sf3dmodels** users.
-This customisations allows using the **sf3dmodels** output as input for LIME in a user-friendly way.
+This customisation allows using the **sf3dmodels** output as input for LIME in a user-friendly way.

 Installation
 ************